Forty days of rain marked the rebirth of the world in the great flood. The number forty is also mentioned when a woman gives birth:

 The Lord said to Moses, “Say to the Children of Israel: ‘A woman who conceives and gives birth to a male will be spiritually unready for seven days, as during the days of her separation shall she be spiritually unready.
 3 On the eighth day the flesh of his foreskin shall be circumcised.
 4 For thirty-three days she shall remain in blood-spiritual readiness.
 (Lev.
 12)

-The total number of days is forty – which matches the rebirth period for the earth (in the flood) as well.
+The total number of days is forty – which matches the rebirth period for the earth (in the flood) as well (as well as the forty days Moshe was on Sinai, and the forty years in the wilderness – the number forty seems to symbolize transformative change).
 But the Torah’s language is most peculiar (which is why many translations mangle it): instead of saying, “She is spiritually unready,” the text says that she is spiritually unready for seven days, and then she is in a state of spiritual readiness for another thirty-three.
 Why is she in opposite spiritual states in this period?

 To answer this, we have to address the key language of this part of Leviticus: the meaning of “spiritual readiness”, tahor, or “spiritual unreadiness,” tamei.
 These words are so widely misunderstood that they have been translated, over the years, as corresponding to cleanliness, contamination, or impurity.
 But that is not how the Torah uses them.
 Being spiritually ready simply means that one is in a state that allows for one to reconnect, to strive for holiness.
 And being spiritually unready is the result of incomplete or failed creativity, such as sexual union, a menstrual cycle, or contact with death.
 Spiritual unreadiness is not dirty, or wrong: it is an inevitable part of life itself.

 So when a woman gives birth, it makes sense that she becomes spiritually unready.
-She has engaged in an act of creation – imperfect creation.
-She has made a human child, one that lives, and then will surely, sooner or later, lead to death, as surely as night follows day.
+Her act, while it has a holy component, is also deeply animalistic, which renders her unable to elevate at the tabernacle for a recovery period of time.
 But the text does not say that she is, as a result of the birth, only “spiritually unready!”
 She follows seven days of spiritual unreadiness with thirty-three days of blood-spiritual readiness.
 What does it mean?

 Rabbi Riskin makes a connection that allows the argument to fill in.
 It is true that bringing a child into this world brings the inevitability of failure, and eventual death.
 Every creative act is limited, but in the case of a new life, biological creativity is a zero-sum game: a person who is born is certain to die.
 And so giving birth to a new person means becoming spiritually unready, because a new mother, in her creative act, has brought a new body into the world, one that is sure, over time, to wither and die.